LukeGrahamLandry/franca/devlog.md

       but then it wants to copy the 8 byte union out of the 0 byte fake allocation. just don't do the fast path for unions, they're rare anyway.
     - that was the last thing using TypeMeta.size_slots so it can go away now
+  - array_spread_type_check: was actually a problem with Expr.Tuple -> Array, not the spread operator

 ## (Oct 12)